Which Half of Your Advertising Budget Are You Wasting?

 • Form fill/conversion rate

-If a post’s bounce rate is low and people are spending a long time on the page, it signals that people are getting something out of your piece far better than visits alone.
+If a post’s bounce rate is low and people are spending a long time on the page, it signals that people are getting more out of that piece of content.
 This makes the piece a good candidate for advertising and social shares, provided the people consuming the content are in your target audience.
+Useful early metrics for paid social and paid search are:

 • Cost per click